New ARC Just dropped: Door Three of Five Doors

 After surviving a car crash, Mimi reinvents herself as a broke college student with a hidden fortune.
 She bonds with Alena, a wealthy peer who offers friendship and support—until Mimi’s past begins to bleed through.
 As Asael resurfaces and old ghosts return, Mimi must choose between revenge and reinvention.
 Elsewhere explores anonymity, intimacy, and the danger of forgetting who you are.

-🧿 Marilyn Deallan: Cipher
+🧿 Marilyn Deallan: Haven COMING SOON

-🌊 Marilyn Deallan: Eden
+🌊 Marilyn Deallan: Eden COMING SOON

 Legacy is magic.
 Home is the final door.

-In Ireland, Mimi trades a ring for a mysterious watch engraved with her grandmother’s initials—and discovers it’s more than sentimental.
-As she travels through decades and generations, she begins to uncover the truth of her lineage, her power, and the places that shaped her.
-Eden is a story of reclamation, where the past and future collide in unexpected ways.
+In Ireland, Mimi traded a ring for a mysterious watch engraved with her grandmother’s initials—and discovered it was more than sentimental.
+Asael forces her to return home to the same pool hall where they met in Philadelphia and start their pact once again.
+But Mimi’s reclaimed friendship with Vanessa inspires her to travel through decades and generations, as she begins to truly uncover the truth of her lineage, her power, and the places that shaped her.
+Eden is a story of reclamation, where the past and future collide in unexpected ways.🔮 Ready to open the first door?

 Start with Origins and follow Mimi through five unforgettable transformations.